 - 1. If possible, check the READY indicator status in the instrument cluster.
-If it is on, the high voltage system is active. - 2.
+If it is on, the highvoltage system is active. - 2.
 Place the shift selector in the Park (P) position.

-- 3. Push the ignition switch once to turn OFF the high voltage system.
-Then verify whether the READY indicator is off. - If the READY indicator does not turn off, continue to the next steps.
+- 3. Push the ignition switch once to turn OFF the high-voltage system.
+Then verify whether the READY indicator is off. - If the READY indicator does not turn off, continue to step 4.

-4. If possible, keep the Infiniti Intelligent Key at least 5 meters (16 feet) away from the vehicle (except to open the liftgate as noted below).
+4. If possible, keep the Infiniti Intelligent Key at least 5 meters (16 feet) away from the vehicle (except to open the trunk as noted below).